andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_2.md

 Note that inverting $M$ is trivial, since it's diagonal.

-The boundary conditions can then be applied directly at the $\dot{X}$ vector.
+The initial conditions can then be applied directly at the $\dot{X}$ vector.
 For fixed masses, for example, we just need to replace the appropriate element of $\dot{X}$ with zero.

 #### Example {.unnumbered}
 Taking the system of @fig:discreteElementSimple.
 Considering that the mass on